Panguitch, Utah provides easy staging to Cedar Breaks and Red Canyon hiking trails.

 The Cedar Breaks amphitheater is in the middle of nowhere, atop the Markagunt Plateau in the high country of Cedar Breaks.

-At the Cedar Breaks National Monument Visitor Center an annual park pass is purchased.
+At the Cedar Breaks National Monument Visitor Center a very cost effective annual park pass is purchased.
 Local good weather is surrounded by spectacular electrical storms.
 The Visitor Center has roped off the adjacent Point Supreme viewpoint as a precaution against lightning strikes.
 All the other trails are open and even more exposed, (Perhaps they just don't want to SEE anyone get fried), so it is an easy walk over to the nearby Rampart trail-head to hike along the cliff edge adjacent a stand of ancient Bristle Cone Pines to beyond Spectra Point and back.

 The amphitheater is more than 2,000 ft (610 m) deep and more than 3 miles (4.8 KM) in diameter.
 Millions of years of uplift and erosion carved the huge bowl in the steep west-facing side of the 10,000 foot (3,048 m) high Markagunt Plateau.